matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 ##### Construction and sharing of the key bundle

-Alice MAY choose not to share any room history (even messages sent when the history visibity setting would allow sharing) if the current history visibility setting does not allow sharing (i.e. if `history_visibility` is set to `invited` or `joined`).
+Alice's client MAY choose not to share any room history (even messages sent when the history visibity setting would allow sharing) if the current history visibility setting does not allow sharing (i.e. if `history_visibility` is set to `invited` or `joined`).

-Otherwise, before inviting Bob to a room, Alice constructs and sends a key bundle as follows:
+Otherwise, before inviting Bob to a room, Alice's client constructs and sends a key bundle as follows:

-1. Alice SHOULD ensure that she has downloaded all keys relevant to the room from [server-side key backup](#server-side-key-backups), if she is using it.
+1. Alice's client SHOULD ensure that it has downloaded all keys relevant to the room from [server-side key backup](#server-side-key-backups), if she is using it.

-2. Alice constructs a [`RoomKeyBundle`](#definition-roomkeybundle) structure,
-   containing the sessions she is aware of in the room.
-Alice SHOULD include only [shareable encryption sessions](#shareable-encryption-sessions) in the `room_keys` section of the structure; other sessions should be listed un the with `withheld` section.
+2. Alice's client constructs a [`RoomKeyBundle`](#definition-roomkeybundle) structure, containing the sessions she is aware of in the room.
+Alice MUST include only [shareable encryption sessions](#shareable-encryption-sessions) in the `room_keys` section of the structure; other sessions SHOULD be listed in the with `withheld` section.

-3. Alice serialises the `RoomKeyBundle` as JSON.
+3. The client serialises the `RoomKeyBundle` as JSON.

-4. Alice encrypts and uploads the serialised JSON in the same way as when [sending an encrypted attachment](#sending-encrypted-attachments).
+4. Alice's client encrypts and uploads the serialised JSON in the same way as when [sending an encrypted attachment](#sending-encrypted-attachments).

-5. Alice ensures she has an up-to-date list of Bob's devices (performing a [`/keys/query`](#post_matrixclientv3keysquery) request if necessary).
+5. Alice's client ensures she has an up-to-date list of Bob's devices (performing a [`/keys/query`](#post_matrixclientv3keysquery) request if necessary).

-6. For each of Bob's devices which are correctly [cross-signed](#cross-signing), Alice encrypts and sends an [`m.room_key_bundle`](#mroom_key_bundle) message.
+6. For each of Bob's devices which are correctly [cross-signed](#cross-signing), Alice's client encrypts and sends an [`m.room_key_bundle`](#mroom_key_bundle) message.

-Alice MUST NOT send the `m.room.key_bundle` message to devices that have not been correctly cross-signed by their owner, due to the risk of sharing significant amounts of encrypted content with an attacker-controlled device.
+Alice's client MUST NOT send the `m.room.key_bundle` message to devices that have not been correctly cross-signed by their owner, due to the risk of sharing significant amounts of encrypted content with an attacker-controlled device.